Medically reviewed by Judith Stewart, BPharm. Last updated on Feb 3, 2021.

 Report any new or worsening symptoms to your doctor, such as: mood or behavior changes, depression, anxiety, panic attacks, trouble sleeping, or if you feel impulsive, irritable, agitated, hostile, aggressive, restless, hyperactive (mentally or physically), or have thoughts about suicide or hurting yourself.

-Stop using Vimpat and call your doctor at once if you have:
+Call your doctor at once if you have:

 a light-headed feeling, like you might pass out;

-shortness of breath;
+chest pain, shortness of breath;

 Common Vimpat side effects may include: